 CASPA, the Central Application Service for Physician Assistants, is a web-based application service.
-The application cycle for the 2020 matriculating class will open on April 24, 2019.
+The application cycle for the 2022 matriculating class will open in late April 2021.
 Carefully follow instructions given on the CASPA website and check your application status regularly.
 Please do not send any application materials to us.
 Transcripts and additional materials received will be discarded.

 - Go to the CASPA website to create an account and begin your application.
 Follow instructions for each section and refer to FAQs as needed.

 - All supporting documents (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA per instructions provided on the CASPA website.